huangsam/photohaul/README.md

 with custom file names and folder structures.

-When I wanted to apply those same patterns to old photos, I ended up getting frustrated with the tooling that exists to manage them.
+When I wanted to apply those same patterns to old photos, I ended up getting frustrated with the tooling that exists to organize them.

 If I also wanted to migrate my old photos and new photos over to a NAS or a cloud storage provider like Dropbox or Google Drive, it would likely involve a bunch